From BR Bullpen

 On January 11, 2011, seeing little interest in his services for the next season, he announced his retirement at age 43.
 His major league save record was threatened in the short term by Rivera, who was only 42 saves behind him when he retired, but his National League record appears safe for a long time.
 Indeed, Rivera passed him on the all-time save list on September 19th of that same year.
 In an interview the day after he announced his retirement, Hoffman stated that, in his view, 300 saves was equivalent to 300 wins or 3000 hits, i.e. a level of achievement so lofty that reaching it should almost guarantee a player's election to the Hall of Fame: "The 300 (save) mark hasn't been done by a lot of people.
 The role (of closer) probably isn't going to get tweaked much more so 300 probably is a good number."
 While this view is not generally shared, Hoffman is a very strong candidate to be voted to the Hall when he becomes eligible in 2016, even if voters are still establishing the standards by which relief pitchers are judged in Hall of Fame elections.

-Following his retirement, Hoffman indicated he would accept a job in the Padres front office that would include his being in uniform for spring training, although his precise duties are still to be determined.
+Following his retirement, Hoffman indicated he would accept a job in the Padres front office that would include his being in uniform for spring training, his exact title being special assistant General Manager and upper level pitching coordinator, i.e. working with the most promising arms making their way up the Padres' minor league ladder.
 On August 21, 2011, the Padres retired his uniform number 51 in a pregame ceremony.

 He is the brother of Glenn Hoffman.